-Requirements Guidance

-4.4.2.2 Indicator 2: OSH Hierarchy of Control:

-Elimination

-Substitution

-Engineering Controls

-Administrative Controls

-PPE

-4.4.2.3 Indicator 3: No further explanation for this indicator.

-4.4.3 Criterion 3: Employment conditions Respecting human rights is paramount in ensuring a good relationship between employer and employee.
+Requirements Guidance 4.4.2.2 Indicator 2: Elimination Substitution Engineering Controls Administrative Controls PPE 4.4.2.3 Indicator 3: No further explanation for this indicator.
+4.4.3 Criterion 3: Employment conditions.
+Respecting human rights is paramount in ensuring good relationship between employer and employee.
 Specific attention to young persons at work will enable them to develop their full potential.

-4.4.3.1 Indicator 1: A policy is a set of commitments that outline the organisation's direction in respecting human rights.
-The policy statement should be approved by the top management (and dated).
+4.4.3.1 Indicator 1: A policy is a set of commitment that outlines the organisation direction in respecting human rights.
+The policy statement should be approved by top management (and dated).
 All levels of operations including contractors, should be briefed on the policy.

-Guidance Workers should enter into employment voluntarily and freely, without the threat of a penalty, and should have the freedom to terminate employment without penalty given reasonable notice or as per agreement.
+Requirements Guidance 4.4.3.2 Indicator 2: Workers should enter into employment voluntarily and freely, without the threat of a penalty, and should have the freedom to terminate employment without penalty given reasonable notice or as per agreement.
 This is in accordance with ILO conventions: Forced Labour Convention, 1930 (No. 29); Protocol of 2014 to the Forced Labour Convention, 1930 (P029); Abolition of Forced Labour Convention, 1957 (No. 105); Forced Labour Recommendation, 2014 (No. 203).
-The employment agreements for citizens should meet legal requirements.
-Employment agreements for migrant workers should meet immigration requirements and ratified international standards.
-If applicable, the organisation should disclose information regarding progress in ongoing efforts to legalise any undocumented workers.
+The employment agreement for citizen should meet legal requirements.
+The employment agreement for migrant workers should meet the immigration requirements and ratified international standards.
+If applicable, the organisation should disclose information regarding progress in ongoing efforts to legalise undocumented workers.
 Any deductions made should not jeopardise take-home wages required for day-to-day necessities.
 Statutory recruitment fees paid by employers as determined by the authorities such as work permits, and levies.
-Refer to ILO Indicators of Forced Labour by the International Labour Office.
-No further explanation for this indicator.
-No further explanation for this indicator.
+Refer to the booklet for ILO Indicators of Forced Labour by the International Labour Office.
+4.4.3.3 Indicator 3: No further explanation for this indicator.
+4.4.3.4 Indicator 4: No further explanation for this indicator.

-Requirements Guidance 4.4.3.5 Indicator 5: Payslips should contain, at a minimum, the following information: a) Number of working days; b) Working days on rest days/public holidays; c) Rate of pay - normal/rest day/public holiday; d) Overtime rate and hours; and e) Deductions.
-Copies of payslips should be provided to employees.
+Requirements Guidance 4.4.3.5 Indicator 5: Payslip should contain, at a minimum, the following information: a) Number of working days; b) Working days on rest day/ public holiday; c) Rate of pay - normal / rest day / public holiday; d) Over time rate & hours; and e) Deductions.
+Copies of payslip should be provided to employees.
 4.4.3.6 Indicator 6: No further explanation for this indicator.
 4.4.3.7 Indicator 7: No further explanation for this indicator.
 4.4.3.8 Indicator 8: No further explanation for this indicator.
 4.4.3.9 Indicator 9: No further explanation for this indicator.
 4.4.3.10 Indicator 10: Age verification documents include a government recognised photographic identification document, where available.
 4.4.3.11 Indicator 11: No further explanation for this indicator.